rajatetc/rajatetc/README.md

 ### Hi there 👋

-I am Rajat, working as a frontend focused full-stack developer in the Data Engineering at Simpplr.
+I am Rajat, working as a frontend focused full-stack developer in the Data Engineering team at Simpplr.
 Previously, built live classroom experience at Unacademy.

 Skilled in using JavaScript, React, CSS, and Express.